Russia slows down Twitter, part of social media clampdown

 In 2018, Roskomnadzor moved to block the popular messaging app Telegram over its refusal to hand over encryption keys used to scramble messages, but failed to fully block access to the app, disrupting hundreds of websites in Russia instead.

 Last year, the watchdog officially withdrew the demands to restrict the app, which has been widely used by government institutions despite the ban.
-Some observers suggested Wednesday’s outages of websites could be connected to the Twitter clampdown in a similar way.
+Experts said that while there wasn’t enough data available to definitively tie Wednesday’s outages of websites to the Twitter clampdown, it wouldn’t be surprising if the two were connected.

+“I personally don’t have any doubts, especially after the situation with Telegram, that in order to achieve their political goals, the Russian authorities won’t hesitate to bring down half of the Russian internet,” Gainutdinov said.

 Associated Press writer Kelvin Chan in London contributed.